CT

 British Colonisation & Early Conflict

 The First Fleet arrived in 1788, establishing a penal colony at Port Jackson (now Sydney).
-Colonisation led to widespread dispossession, the introduction of diseases against which Aboriginal people had no immunity, and violent frontier conflict that decimated populations across the continent.
-Land was claimed under the doctrine of terra nullius — "land belonging to no one" — deliberately ignoring millennia of existing law, ownership, and custodianship.
+Colonisation led to the rapid and violent disruption of Aboriginal societies: widespread dispossession of land, the introduction of diseases against which Aboriginal people had no immunity, and frontier conflict that devastated populations across the continent.
+Land was claimed under the legal fiction of terra nullius — "land belonging to no one" — which deliberately ignored millennia of existing law, ownership, and custodianship.

-Resistance movements arose across Australia throughout the 19th century, including armed uprisings, strategic retreats, and acts of cultural persistence.
-Aboriginal knowledge of terrain, seasons, and resources remained central to survival during this era of profound upheaval.
-Many of these resistance stories are only now being widely told.
+Resistance movements arose across Australia throughout the 19th century, including armed uprisings, strategic retreats, and acts of cultural persistence under impossible conditions.
+The frontier wars resulted in enormous Aboriginal loss of life.
+The historian Henry Reynolds and others have documented that these conflicts — long minimised in official history — involved organised, sustained resistance.
+Many of these stories are only now being widely told and properly acknowledged.

 1910s–1970s